IgorTyrajski/Arduino-Alarm-Clock/README.md

 ![Circuit diagram](https://github.com/IgorTyrajski/Arduino-Alarm-Clock/blob/main/schemat/SchematBudzika_prosty.png)

-All of the libraries used in this project were not made by me.
+All of the libraries used in this project were not made by me, they were only modified to suit my needs..

 # Legal notice